The Bard of Caer Dur (Dorchester)

 The Origins of Caer Dur

-It is normally considered that pre-Roman Britain was pretty much devoid of infrastructures, virtually uninhabited perhaps, but this simply wasn’t the case for it is a fact that Britain had cities and Julius Caesar mentions them specifically, although he was somewhat disparaging about them saying they were not like Roman cities.
+It is normally considered that pre-Roman Britain was pretty much devoid of infrastructures, virtually uninhabited perhaps, but this simply wasn’t the case.
+It is a fact that Britain had cities or seats of learning and Julius Caesar mentions thirty one of them specifically in his writing, although he was somewhat disparaging about them saying they were not like Roman cities.
 Nevertheless they existed and Dorchester was specifically named as Caer Dur.

 In the book ‘The Origin of Language and Nations’ By Rowland Jones published in 1764 we found references to Caer as meaning City or Fort and to Dur meaning Double or Oak.
 This could relate to the two large circles of oak that existed at Mount Pleasant and in the area of the Tudor Arcade and Waitrose in the centre of Dorchester*.
 This site, when in its prime, would have been huge, on a prominent hillside in the neighbourhood, along with Maumbury Rings, Mount Pleasant Henge, Maiden Castle and Poundbury Hill Fort which all featured in the area over a period time.